wheatwhole/windots/README.md

 6. **Microsoft Edge must be installed**
    You do not need to use it.
 YASB depends on it internally.

+* If yasb wallpapers are not working, try deleting the yasb.log
 ### Audio visualizer (CAVA)

 Install CAVA: